 - Now try to send an email and check for any improvements.

 The Outlook sending error 0x80040201 can occur due to various reasons.
-However, most of the time, these minor issues causing the problem.
+However, most of the time, these minor issues cause the problem.

 Follow all the steps listed in this article to fix the error and get your Outlook client functioning again.